thejettdurham/UserTodoViewer/readme.md

 - Update the `DB_DATABASE` and `PUSHER_*` variables as needed
 - Ensure your local database specified by `DB_DATABASE` is empty
 - `php artisan migrate`
+- In screen or another terminal, start a queue worker with `php artisan queue:work`
-- `php artisan import:users --all` to perform the initial import of all users from the data source.
+- `php artisan import:user --all` to perform the initial import of all users from the data source.
+(This work will be done on the queue worker)
+- In `/resources/assets/js/bootstrap.js`, update the `key` parameter in the `Echo` constructor in the bottom of the file to use your pusher app key (this will eventually be read from the server's .env at asset build time)
+- `npm run dev` to compile CSS and JS assets for dev (via Laravel Mix)
+- `php artisan key:generate` to generate the app key
+- Ensure your nginx configuration points to the `/public` folder
+- Open the app in a web browser.
+You should now see a list of users with their todos below.
+- While keeping the browser window open, issue the `php artisan import:user` command to update user data for a user at random.
+- When the user info is up-to-date, you should see a blue notification pop up in the lower right hand side of the screen in the browser.
+This notification will tell you the name of the user for which the data was updated.